 Alternatively, you can order your repeat prescription online through your online services such as Patient Access, which is linked at the top of the page.
 Don't have Patient Access?
 You can register with them today.

-You can also phone a member of staff or leave your order on our answer machine.
-When phoning, please ensure you provide your name, date of birth as well as clearly stating which medications you would like.
+You can also phone a member of staff or email us directly to leave your order.
+When contacting us directly, please ensure you provide your name, date of birth as well as clearly stating which medications you would like.
+You can Contact Us here.

 Collecting Your Repeat Prescriptions